klaytn/klaytn-docs/docs/smart-contract/token-standard.md

 Fungible tokens are tokens that have properties of uniformity and divisibility.
 Every fungible token is interchangeable as each unit of token possesses the same value.
 Just like every dollar bill has the same value of one dollar.
 Since fungibility is essential feature to crypto currency in most cases, large proportion of blockchain tokens are fungible tokens.

 To implement these properties with smart contracts, KIP-7 token standard can be used.
-KIP-7-compatible tokens are token contracts that implements the following interface.
+KIP-7-compatible tokens implement the following interface.
 Please note that [KIP-13](http://kips.klaytn.com/KIPs/kip-13-interface_query_standard) must be implemented together.
 For wallet applications, [wallet interface](http://kips.klaytn.com/KIPs/kip-7-fungible_token#wallet-interface) can be implemented.

 ```text
 // IKIP7